 A Group Membership Information Base (of type GROUP_MEMBERSHIP_BASE as defined in Table F.25) stores the information required to receive commands to the group, i.e., the MIHF Group ID and the transport address used.
 If the service specific TLVs carried in group addressed commands and group manipulation commands addressed to the group are encrypted, the Group Membership Information Base also stores the MGK, the sequence number and the SAID associated with the group.

-When an MIHF receives an MIH_Net_Group_Manipulate indication/request or MIIH_MN_Group_Manipulate response message, it processes the message as follows:
+When an MIHF receives an MIH_Net_Group_Manipulate indication/request or MIIH_MN_Group_Manipulate response message, it processes the message, after reassembling fragments if any, as follows:

-The MIHF obtains a Source Identifier from the Source MIHF ID TLV.

-The MIHF verifies the Signature TLV using a verification key in the certificate corresponding to the obtained SourceIdentifier stored in the Group Recipient Information Base.
-If the verification fails, the MIHF shall cancel the following steps and stop processing the command.

-The MIHF checks the DestinationIdentifier in the Destination MIHF ID TLV.
-If the DestinationIdentifier does not match one of the following MIHF IDs, the MIHF shall cancel the following steps and stop processing the command: (i) An MIHF Group ID corresponding to a broadcast address, (ii) an MIHF Group ID which is registered with a transport address in the Group Membership Information Base, or (iii) the MN's own MIHF ID.

-The MIHF decrypts the payload if it is encrypted, i.e., if it is a Security TLV.
-The decryption key is derived from the MGK associated with the DestinationIdentifier and the SAID in the Group Membership Information Base.

-In case an MN cannot decrypt the Security TLV, the message will be discarded.

-If a SubgroupRange TLV exists in the indication, the MIHF obtains a SubgroupRange and checks whether its own Leaf Number is contained in the SubgroupRange or not.
+If a SubgroupRange TLV exists in the message, the MIHF obtains a SubgroupRange and checks whether its own Leaf Number is contained in the SubgroupRange or not.
 If it is not, the MIHF shall cancel the following steps and stop processing.

-The MIHF obtains a TargetIdentifier in the Target Identifier TLV, a ComplementSubtreeFlag in the Complement Subtree Flag TLV, and a CompleteSubtree in the Complete Subtree TLV.

-The MIHF processes the Complete Subtree as described in 9.5.2.2.
-If the MIHF succeeds to find a matching pair of Node Indices, go to the next step.
-Otherwise, go to Step i).
+The MIHF processes the Complete Subtree in the Complete Subtree TLV as described in 9.5.2.2.
+If the MIHF succeeds to find a matching pair of Node Indices, go to Step c).
+Otherwise, go to Step d).

-If ComplementSubtreeFlag = 0, go to Step j).
+If ComplementSubtreeFlag = 0, go to Step e).

-If ComplementSubtreeFlag = 1, go to Step t).
+If ComplementSubtreeFlag = 1, go to Step n).

-The MIHF obtains a GroupKeyUpdateFlag from the GroupKeyUpdateFlag TLV.
+If a GroupKeyData TLV exists in the message, the MIHF obtains a GroupKeyData and derives an MGK by processing the GroupKeyData using a node key corresponding with the Node Index as described in 9.5.2.2.
+In case GroupKeyData TLV does not exist, go to next step.

+If a SAID TLV exists in the message, the MIHF obtains a SAID.

-If a Transport Address TLV exists in the indication, the MIHF obtains a TransportAddress.
+If a Transport Address TLV exists in the message, the MIHF obtains a TransportAddress.
 Otherwise, the MIHF obtains a transport address with respect to the TargetIdentifier from a server (Note that this operation is out of the scope of this specification).

-If a GroupKeyData TLV exists in the indication, the MIHF obtains a GroupKeyData and derives an MGK by processing the GroupKeyData using a node key corresponding with the Node Index as described in 9.5.2.2.
-In case GroupKeyData TLV does not exist, go to next step.

-If a SAID TLV exists in the indication, the MIHF obtains a SAID.

-If a Sequence Number TLV exists in the indication, the MIHF obtains a SequenceNumber.
-If the GroupKeyUpdateFlag is “1,” the MIHF resets the SequenceNumber to an initial value.
+If a Sequence Number TLV exists in the message, the MIHF obtains a SequenceNumber.

-The MIHF checks whether the TargetIdentifier obtained in Step f) has already been registered or not in the Group Recipient Information Base.
-If it has been, go to Step p) [Stay].
-Otherwise, go to Step r) [Join].
+The MIHF checks whether a TargetIdentifier in the Group Identifier TLV has already been registered or not in the Group Recipient Information Base.
+If it has been, go to Step j) [Stay].
+Otherwise, go to Step l) [Join].

 [Stay] The MIHF updates the transport address, the group key and the SAID, and the SequenceNumber, with respect to the TargetIdentifier, in the Group Membership Information Base.